Zyxavy/DBMS_final/announcements/Git Guidelines.md

 7. Then create a Pull Request on GitHub from feature/name into main.
 Pick reviewers, write description, link issue if any.

-## you can read more GIT commands [here](https://education.github.com/git-cheat-sheet-education.pdf)
+## you can read more GIT commands [here](https://education.github.com/git-cheat-sheet-education.pdf) or [an interactive one here](https://philomatics.com/git-cheatsheet-release)